-Valparaiso: Universidad de Adolfo Ibanez, Universidad Andres Bello (includes Applied Studies in Health Track for students with a background in biology, chemistry, pre-med, or other life sciences), Universidad de Playa Ancha, Universidad de Valparaiso, Pontificia Universidad Catolica de Valparaiso
+Valparaiso: Universidad Adolfo Ibanez, Universidad Andres Bello (includes Applied Studies in Health Track for students with a background in biology, chemistry, pre-med, or other life sciences), Universidad de Playa Ancha, Universidad de Valparaiso, Pontificia Universidad Catolica de Valparaiso (includes Food Studies Track)

 Housing: Arrangements for accommodations in local homes are made by the staff of the School in Chile.
 Chile students pay their homestay families on a monthly basis throughout the semester.

-Cost (2019-2020 Academic Year): Students are responsible for paying tuition to Wellesley.
+Cost: Students are responsible for paying tuition to Wellesley.
 Middlebury will charge students only for room & board.
-Wellesley students will receive a flight stipend of $1,300.
 Financial aid will be recalculated based on anticipated living expenses abroad.

-Pre-Requisites: Students must have completed a minimum of two years of college-level Spanish, plus one content course taught in Spanish, with at least a B average in Spanish, a B average in their major, and a B- average overall.
+Pre-Requisites: Students must have completed a minimum of two years of college-level Spanish plus one content course in Spanish (or the equivalent), with at least a B average in Spanish, a B average in their major, and a B- average overall.

 Language of Instruction: Spanish

 Fall and Full Year: February 15

 Fields of Study: Anthropology, Architecture, Art History, Biology, Chemistry, Cinema & Media Studies, Classics, Computer Science, Economics, Education, Engineering, English Literature, Environmental Studies, Geoscience, Health & Society, History, International Relations, Latin American Studies, Linguistics, Math, Medieval & Renaissance Studies, Music, Neuroscience, Philosophy, Physics, Political Science, Portuguese, Psychology, Religion, Sociology, Spanish, Studio Art, Theather Studies

 Full Course Load: 4 courses per semester